 Here are some safe sleep guidelines to protect your baby from sudden infant death syndrome (SIDS) and other sleep-related accidents (6) (7).

-• Sleep in the same room as the baby but keep their sleeping area separate for the first 12 months.
+- Sleep in the same room as the baby but keep their sleeping area separate for the first 12 months.
 You can place the baby’s crib close to your bed to make it easier to breastfeed or comfort the baby.
-Do not co-sleep with the baby, that is, do not put the baby to sleep on your bed.
+Avoid co-sleeping with baby, that is, do not put the baby to sleep on your bed.

 Sharing the experience and benefits of room-sharing with her newborn, Andrea Kruse, a mother of three, recounts, “After trying many products and techniques with my first baby, we turned to a side sleeper for my daughter that attaches to my side of the bed.
 This is what I recommend to friends having their first child.
 It allows me to sleep right next to a newborn, nurse easily and we can all get some sleep (i).”

-• A pacifier may lower the risk of SIDS.
-Give the baby a pacifier once breastfeeding is established, which takes about four weeks after the baby’s birth.
+- A pacifier may lower the risk of SIDS.
+A baby pacifier may be introduced once breastfeeding is established, which may take about four weeks after the baby’s birth.
 In the case of bottle-fed babies, you may offer a pacifier at your convenience.
 There is no need to reinsert a pacifier if it falls out of a sleeping baby’s mouth.
 Do not tie the pacifier with a string around the baby’s neck or crib since the string may increase the risk of accidental strangulation.

 Frequently Asked Questions